You are here

 BOARD OF TRUSTEES and STAFF

 MARILYN SCHOLL, Board President, Putney, Vermont.
 A 2018 Co-op Hall of Fame inductee, Marilyn has managed CDS Consulting Coop (and its predecessor) since 2000.
 In addition, she has provided consulting services to numerous food co-ps since 1996 specializing in cooperative governance.
 She is former food coop General Manager at two coops (Wheatsville and Gordon Park) and worked for 9 years at the University of Wisconsin Center for Cooperatives where she helped organize CCMA.
 Marilyn has a Master's degree in adult education from the University of Wisconsin - Madison.

 ANDREW DANFORTH, Board Treasurer, Foxborough, MA.
 Andy is a financial consultant, specializing in social enterprise, cooperatives, alt energy and affordable housing.
 He has almost 40 years of diverse experience in real estate, lending, finance, M&A, and IT.
 He was founding Director of the Cooperative Development Institute’s NEROC Program, which assists manufactured housing cooperatives in the purchase and operation of their communities.
-He has over thirty years of diverse experience in real estate, finance, systems, non-profit governance, and social outreach.
-He is also co-founder and Managing Director of Circinus Group, which is a portfolio social lender and commercial conduit and provides financial and systemic consulting services to the international residential finance community.
-During his career, he has been an executive of two public companies, worked with 10 of the 20 largest US banks and Wall Street brokerages, served as a Liquidating Officer of the FDIC, and has assisted local lenders, government agencies, Indian tribes and regional non-profits.
+He is co-founder and Managing Director of Circinus Group, which is a portfolio social lender and commercial conduit and provides financial and systemic consulting services to the international residential finance community.
+During his career, he has been an executive of two public companies, worked with 12 of the 20 largest US banks and Wall Street brokerages, served as a Liquidating Officer of the FDIC, and has assisted local lenders, government agencies, Indian tribes and regional non-profits.
 Internationally, he has worked on projects in Canada, Australia, the UK, and in several South Asian countries.
 Andy is a CPA and has been a board member since 2003.